ilarramendi/GitFiti/README.md

 This mode is intended to be used in conjunction with CRONTAB to be executed once a week (Sundayt idk at what time), when the first row of a new column is added.
 It will delete the repo, create it again and upload the image automaticaly.

+To get an access token go [here](https://github.com/settings/tokens/new) and check: repo and delete_repo.
 Run: ```python3 GitfitiAutomatic.py -u USER -t TOKEN```

 |Usage    | Description                     |